Skip to main content

 * Incoming call notification.

-* @param session Current call session
+* @param event.session Current call session

 */